JojoDuke/fs-extension-core/README.md

 # fs-extension-core
-Core/Main codebase for the Fontsnatcher Chrome Extension
+Core/Main code-base for the Fontsnatcher Chrome Extension